 - Subtlety, secret violence and craft.

-- Being also an artist in all his ways, he would be intensely secret and powerful in desire.
+- Being also an artist in all his ways, he would be intensely secret.

 - The calm and imperturbable surface he displays mask his most intense passion.